 2022 Housing Preservation Program Guidelines Update

-Friday, July 1, 2022:
+Friday, November 4, 2022:

-Results of the Small Sites Program are:
+Download the 2022 Small Sites Program Guidelines.

 How the Small Sites Program works

 - Tenant Participation – The first step in determining a building’s eligibility begins with its residents.
 A project sponsor or Qualified Nonprofit, begin the assessment process by conducting an on-site tenant meeting where they will provide a program overview and explanation of program requirements.

 - Eligibility Determination – Once a project sponsor has determined both tenant participation and building eligibility meet program requirements, a funding request in the form of a Project Application will be submitted to MOHCD before entering into a purchase agreement contract.
 Project Applications will include proposed purchase price, estimated rehab needs and cost, proposed operating budget with rent schedule, along with an income eligibility assessment of each household.

 - Building Rehabilitation – Building acquired under the Small Sites Program typically require moderate to major rehabilitation to address deferred maintenance and insure the property is safe and healthy for its residents.
 Tenants may need to temporarily move out of the building during rehabilitation.
 If tenants do need to move, tenants will be moved to a similar apartment and the cost of moving will be covered by the project sponsor.